AlexanderKosik/kickstart_python/content/02_ready/ready.md

 498
 ```

 As you see in the example instead of using the integer literals directly we give them meaningfull names.
+This is known as **assignment**.

-We can use these names whenever we need the actual value.
-This makes our programs easier to read for us and other people.
+We can use these names whenever we need the actual value to actually do something with it (like using it in a calculating).
+Using proper names makes our programs easier to read for us and other people.
 Everyone will know directly, what we want to express with these numbers.

 ## Naming conventions
 By convention we write identifiers for literals in lower case.
 Even though the interpreter would accept a identifier like `Age = 17` it is no good style and we should avoid it.